-The study area is located behind a recent subdivision development, southwest of Concession Road 11 and north of Leishman Drive, just to the north of the town of Almonte in Lanark County.
+The study area is located adjacent to a recent subdivision development, southwest of Concession Road 11 and north of Leishman Drive, just to the north of Almonte in Lanark County.
 The study area is a rectangular plot within the eastern half of Lot 17 Concession 10, in the Geographic Township of Ramsay, now the Municipality of Mississippi Mills.
-The historic Walling map from 1863 (Map 4) lists the owner of the eastern half of the lot as W. Forgie and a house is depicted in the southeast corner, outside of the current study area.
-The Belden map from 1880 (Map 4) does not depict any specific information for the lot, however, it is clear that the subject property falls just on the outside of the defined Almonte town limits.
+The historical Walling map from 1863 (Map 3) lists the owner of the eastern half of the lot as W. Forgie and a house is depicted in the southeast corner, outside of the current study area.
+The Belden map from 1880 (Map 3) does not depict any specific information for the lot, however, the property falls just on the outside of the defined Almonte town limits.

-The original Crown patent for the 100 acres of the eastern half of Lot 17 was to Malcolm Cameron in 1841.
+The Crown patent for the 100 acres of the eastern half of Lot 17 was to Malcolm Cameron in 1841.
 Cameron sold the property to Maurice White in 1854.
 Not long after, in 1858, White sold the land to William Forgie.
 Just over a decade later Forgie sold the land to Robert McFarlane in 1871.
 McFarlane held the property for the same amount of time before selling to John K. Cole in 1884.
 Cole owned the land for 26 years and then sold the property to G. Frederick Lee in 1910.
 Only five years later, in 1915, Lee sold the land to James Thomas Wright.
 A decade later Wright sold the land to Hugh A. McLachlin in 1925 (OLR, (27)).

 William Forgie was born in Lanark County in 1831.
 He worked as a merchant in Almonte, most notably as a butcher on Queen Street (Ancestry.com 2012).
-The 1861 census records list William as a merchant, aged 29, and living with his wife Sarah, their three young children and two boarders or domestic workers, John White aged 21 and Catherine Carleton aged 14 (Statistics Canada 1861).
+The 1861 census records list William as a merchant, aged 29, and living with his wife Sarah, their three young children and two boarders or domestic workers, John White (21), and Catherine Carleton (14) (Statistics Canada 1861).
 The 1871 census records specify William's occupation as a butcher, and by that time he and his wife Sarah had five children between the ages of 4 and 14 (Statistics Canada 1871).
-By 1881, William, aged 49, was listed in the records as a "flour dealer", with five children living at home (Statistics Canada 1881).
-The 1891, census records list William as aged 60, Sarah aged 56, and three of their children living at home ages 11 to 24.
+By 1881, William, aged 49, is listed in the records as a "flour dealer", with five children living at home (Statistics Canada 1881).
+The 1891, census records list William, aged 60, and Sarah, aged 56, with three of their children living at home, ages 11 to 24.
 Both William and his son Gilbert are listed as "sausage butchers".
-Their younger son Allen, aged 20, is listed as a "Bell telephone and telegrapher" (Statistics Canada 1891).
-By the time of the 1901 census, William and Sarah lived with their widowed daughter Margaret Dunlop, her three children aged 4 to 13, as well as their son Gilbert and his wife Catherine (Statistics Canada 1901).
-Sarah Forgie died in 1905, and following a period of ill health including three strokes after his wife's death, William Forgie died in 1906 (Ancestry.com 2012).
+Their younger son, Allen, aged 20, is listed as a "Bell telephone and telegrapher" (Statistics Canada 1891).
+By the time of the 1901 census, William and Sarah were living with their widowed daughter Margaret Dunlop, her three children aged 4 to 13, as well as their son Gilbert and his wife Catherine (Statistics Canada 1901).
+Sarah Forgie died in 1905 and, following a period of ill health including three strokes after his wife's death, William Forgie died in 1906 (Ancestry.com 2012).